TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.8.1 =
+* Removed some unnecessary colorbox code
+* Added option to allow users to submit a link without a url into the database

 = 4.8 =
 * Switched RSS Preview from using colorbox to thickbox since thickbox is delivered with Wordpress, simplifying compatibility
 * Validated support with final version of Wordpress 3.1